Meet the Artists

 Erin Eyles Espinoza, cello, made her concert debut with QuinTango on the 2004 tour to the Florida Keys.
 She has performed with the National Symphony Orchestra as a regular cello substitute since 1998.
 She freelances in Metropolitan Washington, D.C., and Baltimore, performing solo, chamber music and orchestral repertoire.
 As a soloist, she has appeared with the National Symphony Orchestra Summer Music Institute at the Kennedy Center’s Eisenhower theater and with the United States air Force Strings as featured soloist on tour.
 Erin has concertized in the United States, South America, Europe, and Asia.
 She holds a master’s degree from Peabody Conservatory and an undergraduate degree from Carnegie Mellon University in cello performance.

-Jorge Espinoza, cello, has been QuinTango's principal cellist since the summer of 2002.
+Jorge Espinoza, cello, was QuinTango's principal cellist from 2002 - 2006.
 He made both his European and Piccolo Spoleto debuts with QuinTango.
 He can be heard on the group's new release, "To Buenos Aires with Love."
 He is a 2001 prize winner in the Doctor Luis Sigall International Cello Competition in ViZa del Mar, Chile.
 He received the Gregor Piatigorsky Scholarship at Peabody Institute in Baltimore, where he served as teaching assistant to Stephen Kates.
 He holds an undergraduate degree from the Catholic University of Santiago, a master's degree from Carnegie Mellon University, and Graduate Performance Diplomas in Cello and in Chamber Music from Peabody Institute.

 Aron Rider, cello, made her concert debut with QuinTango in 2002 and has been a regular member of QuinTango's Concerts-in-Schools group during the 2002-3 season.
 A featured soloist with the Anderson Symphony Orchestra, Pam-American Symphony, and the Chesapeake Chamber Orchestra, she has given solo cello recitals throughout the Midwest, South and in the Washington metro area.
 She currently is on the faculty of St. Mary's College and has an extensive private teaching studio in Northern Virginia.
 She performs with numerous groups in the Washington metro area, including the National Chamber Orchestra.